 6 of 7 people found this review helpful.

 15 Helpful / 0 Not

-Although the course is located next to a corrections facility, this 40 acre lot is full of landscape, including several trees and other native growth, rolling hills, elevation shots, and some OB's.
+Located next to a corrections facility on a 40 acre lot, Ft.
+Steilacoom NW is the most technical and challenging course of the three.
+It includes several varieties of trees and other native growthfoliage.
+It was designed to take advantage of the terrain, presenting multiple approaches to the pin off the tee, use of elevation shots, and even the occasional OB to make things more interesting.
 This course provides a great deal of challenges and requires every shot in the bag.
-There are several tight fairway shots, some uphill and downhill shots, big open drives, and big putts on the side of hills.
-This course has a lot of variety and incorporates a lot of the land and elements.
-Tee pads for the most part are all cement and in pretty good shape along with the tee signs.
+There are several tight fairway shots, rewarding precision and placement over the big open drives like on the SW course.
+Tee pads are all cement and in pretty good shape, along with nice baskets and NEW tee signs.
 Tournaments are a blast to play here as well since a lot of the locals are out there and helping to navigate throughout the course.
 The local course pro is very helpful and informative, and sells discs if needed

 15 of 15 people found this review helpful.